robtaylor/amaranth-awesome/README.md

 A curated list of awesome projects using or building on the [Amaranth project](https://github.com/amaranth-lang/amaranth).

+Please submit a PR if you have any suggestions!

 Core Amaranth components
 ========================
  - [amaranth-soc](https://github.com/amaranth-lang/amaranth-soc) Amaranth System-on-a-Chip Framework.